learn-co-students/sinatra-password-security-v-000/README.md

 ### ActiveRecord's `has_secure_password`

 Next, let's update our user model so that it includes `has_secure_password`.
 This ActiveRecord macro gives us access to a few new methods.
+A macro is a method that when called, creates methods for you.
+This is meta programming, which you don't need to worry about now.
+Just know that using a macros is just like calling a normal ruby method.

+In this case, the macro `has_secure_password` is being called just like a normal ruby method.
 It works in conjunction with `bcrypt` and gives us the ability to update a password, validate the presence of a password, and authenticate a user.

 ```ruby